egison/egison/README.md

 ## Non-Linear Pattern Matching for Non-Free Data Types

-We can describe non-linear pattern matching for non-free data types in Egison.
+We can use non-linear pattern matching for non-free data types in Egison.
-A non-free data type is a data type whose data have no canonical form, a standard way to represent that object.
+A non-free data type is a data type whose data have no canonical form, or a standard way to represent that object.
-For example, multisets are non-free data types because the multiset {a,b,b} has two other equivalent but literally different forms {b,a,b} and {b,b,a}.
+For example, multisets are non-free data types because a multiset {a,b,b} has two other syntastically different representations: {b,a,b} and {b,b,a}.
 Expressive pattern matching for these data types enables us to write elegant programs.

 ### Twin Primes